Danyc0/Society-voting-bot/README.md

 * VOTING_CHANNEL_ID -> The Discord channel ID for the voting channel, this is where elections are started by committee members.
 This should be a channel only available to members.
 * VOTERS_FILE -> The file that the registered voter list is backed up to.
 * STANDING_FILE -> The file that the standing candidates list is backed up to.
+* SHEET_ID -> The ID for the spreadsheet in which to enter details of the standing candidates.
+This should only be accessible to the committee, or better yet, just the secretary.

 You can put these in a .env file in the repo directory as it uses dotenv (see [here](https://pypi.org/project/python-dotenv/) for usage) so you don't have to keep them in your environment.

+You will also need a token.json file to authorise access to the Google Sheets API and a Google account with access to the candidates spreadsheet.
+This guide will generate the correct token, as long as you set it up to use the "auth/spreadsheets" scope, in both the OAuth Credentials step, and the example code.

 ## Contributions